Biography of Edgar Degas

 Evidence was discovered by a French spy showing that military secrets were being leaked to the Germans.
 The evidence was a ripped-up letter with handwriting said to resemble that of a Jewish artillery captain, Alfred Dreyfus.
 Dreyfus was quickly court-martialled and convicted, and sent to Devil's Island to serve his term of imprisonment.
 To make matters worse, evidence that another man was guilty was suppressed by the French army.

-This led to a major schism in French society, between those who thought Dreyfus innocent and those who thought him guilty.
+This led to a major schism in French society, between those who thought Dreyfus innocent and those who considered him guilty.
 Those falling into the latter category was often anti-Semitic, ignoring the overwhelming evidence in Dreyfus' favour and the lack of due process leading to his conviction.

 This split was reflected in the impressionists.
 Monet, Pissarro and Emile Zola (a leading writer and supporter of the impressionist cause) were pro-Dreyfus.
 Renoir, Cezanne and Degas were anti.